top of page

 A secondary reinforcer can be created by pairing a primary reinforcer repeatedly with a neutral stimulus.
 Loading the clicker is a form of creating a secondary reinforcer.

-For horseback riders, creating secondary reinforcers can be helpful for riders who do not want to constantly stop and hand their horse treats.
-A properly conditioned secondary reinforcer can mean a scratch of "good boy" can serve as a reward for behavior interspersed with food rewards.
+Creating secondary reinforcers can be helpful for riders who do not want to constantly stop and hand their horse treats while riding.
+A properly conditioned secondary reinforcer can mean a scratch or "good boy" can serve as a reward for behavior interspersed with food reinforcers.

-If you want to turn a scratch or "good girl" into a secondary reinforcer...
+If you want to turn a scratch or praise into a secondary reinforcer...

 Once your horse noticeably perks up at the secondary reinforcer, it has been conditioned.